Norwegian version

 Public defence: Amirhosein Shabani

-Amirhosein Shabani will defend his thesis “Vulnerability Assessment of Existing Buildings and Structures” for the PhD program in Engineering Science.
+Amirhosein Shabani defended his thesis “Vulnerability Assessment of Existing Buildings and Structures” for the PhD programme in Engineering Science.

 Ordinary opponents: